kojoidrissa/pycaribbean_2018/README.rst

 ``intro_to_programming``: Python & Spreadsheets: An Introduction to Programming
 -----------------------------
+This workshop/tutorial introduces programming in Python.
+It uses working with spreadsheets as it's main example.
+The spreadsheet work is done with the `OpenPyXL <http://openpyxl.readthedocs.io/en/default/usage.html>`_ library.

 -  ``{integer}_filename.py``: the code files, numbered in the order you should run them.
 	-  Example: ``1_loading.py``